Wellbeing At Work Dates For Your 2022 Calendar

 The date was supposedly calculated using several factors, including weather conditions, increased debt, time since Christmas, time since failing our new year’s resolutions, low motivational levels and feeling the need to take action.

-Mental health problems affect one in four of us and is a serious issue that should be spoken about a lot more.
-It is a common challenge, but an isolating one, and people can often start to feel ashamed or alone because of it.
+Mental health problems affect one in four of us and are a serious issue that should be spoken about a lot more.
+It is a common challenge, but an isolating one and people can often start to feel ashamed or alone because of it.

-Time to Talk Day is a chance to encourage everyone to be more open about our mental health.
-Make sure you carve out some time during the day to have a coffee and connect with your team about how they are feeling.
+Time to Talk Day is a chance to encourage everyone to be more open about our mental wellbeing.
+Be sure to carve out some time during the day to have a coffee and connect with your team about how they are feeling.

 8th March | International Women’s Day